 These days, it seems more sensible and cost-effective to travel by land than by air.
-With the airline industry adjusting costs and raising fees, more and more people are choosing to spend their holidays on the road, instead of travelling overseas.
+With the airline industry adjusting costs and raising fees, more and more people are choosing to spend their holidays on the road, instead of travelling overseas to save money.

 However, if you’re not careful, you’ll end up burning a hole in your pocket.
 Luckily, there are many ways you can reduce your expenses.
 For starters, you can search online and look for a cheap but reliable car hire.

-Even if you’re on a tight budget, you can still have an enjoyable road trip vacation.
+Even if you’re on a tight budget, you can still have an enjoyable road trip holiday.
 So, before you embark on your next trip, check out these tips we’ve listed for you.

 Check your vehicle.

 You and your party are going to spend a considerable amount of time on the road.
 So, it stands to reason that you should make sure your vehicle is in excellent condition.
 The last thing you want is to have sudden breakdowns and costly repairs while you’re on the road.